 JOUR 369-0 Audio Documentary (1 Unit) Different forms of audio documentary production for radio and web-based multimedia distribution.
 Emphasis on radio reporting techniques, including interviewing, writing to tape, compelling storytelling, and integration of sound and music.
 Teams produce 7-to 10-minute audio documentaries to be broadcast, quality permitting, on WBEZFM.
 Prerequisite: JOUR 301-0 or JOUR 301-1.

 JOUR 370-0 Media Law & Ethics (1 Unit) The legal and ethical framework defining media freedoms and constraints in the United States, including copyright and trademark issues.
 Historical context and focus on the evolution of constitutional, statutory, judicial, and ethical standards.
-Prerequisite: sophomore standing.
-Prerequisite: Medill sophomore standing and JOUR 301-0 or JOUR 301-1
+Prerequisites: Medill sophomore standing and JOUR 301-0 or JOUR 301-1.

 JOUR 372-0 International Journalism: South Africa (1 Unit) Introduction to South Africa, with a focus on the country's newspapers, magazines, and broadcast outlets.
 Students compare and contrast various aspects of South African and US life-especially the history of the HIV/AIDS pandemic-and explore historical, political, and cultural connections between the two countries.
 Required for South Africa Journalism Residency.
 Prerequisites: JOUR 301-0 or JOUR 301-1 and junior standing.